-In 2019, our District collected over 142,752 mosquitoes during 16,205 trap nights in fixed sites throughout Sacramento and Yolo Counties for mosquito abundance calculations.
+In 2020, our District collected over 233,144 mosquitoes in fixed sites throughout Sacramento and Yolo Counties for mosquito abundance calculations.
 The mosquitoes collected were identified to species and counted by our laboratory technicians.
-The District used three types of traps for collection of abundance data - American Light traps, District "Locker" trap and Gravid traps.
-All three trap types were set in representative sites in both counties and were used to gather information on the distribution of all mosquito species and to monitor populations of mosquito species of concern.
+The District used two types of traps for collection of abundance data - District "Locker" traps and Gravid traps.
+Both trap types were set in representative sites in both counties and were used to gather information on the distribution of all mosquito species and to monitor populations of mosquito species of concern.
 Data was interpreted in the context of historical records and mosquito abundance and compared to a 5-year average.

-The American Light trap collects mosquitoes as well as other insects, which are attracted to the light produced by this trap, regardless of the physiological or behavioral state of the insect.
-This trap type has been used by the District for many years and it has provided historical data since before the introduction of West Nile virus in our area.
 The District Locker traps capture host-seeking mosquitoes that are attracted to carbon dioxide emissions.
-The third type, the Gravid female trap, attracts female mosquitoes that are seeking to lay eggs in water rich in organic material.
+The second type, the Gravid female trap, attracts female mosquitoes that are seeking to lay eggs in water rich in organic material.
 The organic water mixture is made of ground alfalfa, hog chow pellets and Brewer's yeast and is allowed to ferment before being used in the trap.
 In addition to the mosquito species found in Sacramento and Yolo Counties, District technicians are also trained to recognize any exotic or introduced species, if present, in any of the thousands of samples they collect each year.